Free Territory of Freedomland: History

 In 1950, Philippine President Elpidio Quirino said that "as long as Taiwan held the Spratlys, the Philippines would not press its own claim".

 On March 15, 1956, Filemon Cloma, funded by his brother, landed on the islands with a group of men.
 On May 11, 1956, Filemon Cloma led 40 men in taking formal possession of the islands, lying some 380 mi west of the southern end of Palawan and named them Freedomland.
 Tomás Cloma Sr. then issued his "Notice to the Whole World."
-Filemon Cloma led a 40-man Filipino crew in hoisting a Filipino flag on one of the islands of Freedomland, and posted copies of that notice, along with possession notices on each of the islands- 53 islands and islets with a total area of 64,976 square miles.
-Tomás Cloma Sr. asserted that the territory was without owner, since Japan renounced ownership in the San Francisco Peace Conference in 1951.
+Filemon Cloma led a 40-man Filipino crew in hoisting a Filipino flag on one of the islands of Freedomland, and posted copies of that notice, along with possession notices on each of the islands– 53 islands and islets with a total area of 64,976 square miles.
+Tomás Cloma Sr. asserted that the territory was without owner since Japan renounced ownership in the San Francisco Peace Conference in 1951.

 On May 21, 1956, Tomás Cloma Sr. declared the establishment of the Free Territory of Freedomland.
 Ten days later, he sent his second representation to the Secretary of Foreign Affairs informing the latter that the territory claimed was named Freedomland.
-Tomás Cloma Sr. appointed a government to Freedomland, including government personnel Secretary of State: Manuel Aguilar; Minister of Foreign Affairs: Donald Trayler; Minister of Transportation: Virgilio G. Cloma; Minister of Maritime Affairs: Filemon Cloma; Minister of Commerce: Rizal Cloma; Minister of Justice: Santiago Pastor, Jr.; and Finance Minister: Teodora Agbayani.
+Tomás Cloma Sr. also appointed a government to Freedomland.

 On July 6, 1956, Cloma declared to the world his claim and establishment of a separate government with its capital on Flat Island (also known as Patag Island).